LoneWolf2011/DashboardPlus/README.md

  ```
 - change **/mdb/** to match your root folder name.
 - **HINT:** if your root folder is htdocs or html, remove **/mdb/**

+- Edit .htaccess change the urls so they match your root folder